-After sharing, connect the rule-making process with our feelings.
-Our goal would be to have the warm happy feeling we shared.
-Our rules will help guide us to have that feeling for ourselves and others.
+After sharing, connect the rule-making process with students' feelings.
+The goal would be to have the warm, happy feeling that they shared.
+Classroom rules will help guide them to have that feeling for themselves and others.

 Group activity: Captain's Coming